-Denmark’s online gaming monopoly, Danske Spil, was challenged by the European Court of Justice (ECJ) and in 2008 the Danish government began the long process of creating legislation and a licensing system for online gaming and open the Danish gambling industry to other companies.
+Denmark began its move toward liberalization in 2008 when Danske Spil’s monopoly was challenged by the European Court of Justice (ECJ).
+After the challenge, the Danish government began the long process of creating a licensing and regulatory system that would open the online gaming market to other companies.

 Danish gambling laws provide a structured system for the licensing and regulation of online gambling operations.
 Other gambling groups wanting to establish online gambling sites in Denmark must meet certain requirements.
 Operators must have an office that is physically located in Denmark and must have a reporting system in place that complies with Danish tax rules.
-The application fee will be €36,000 per license, with a dual license application fee of €51,000 and an annual licensing fee ranging from €7,000 to €200,000, based on gross win.
-Currently only casinos and poker rooms are covered by the licensing scheme.
-Online sports betting is handled separately, and for now, no licenses will be given for online bingo games in Denmark.
-Poker operators will be able to run their online poker rooms with international liquidity, providing a much more positive playing experience.
+The application fee is €36,000 per license, with a dual license application fee of €51,000 and an annual licensing fee ranging from €7,000 to €200,000, based on gross win.
+Unlike Italy, Spain, and France, poker operators in Denmark are able to run their rooms with international liquidity, providing a better playing experience.

-Danish authorities plan on eliminating unlicensed online operators by requiring banks and ISPs to comply with blocking requests after a formal court injunction from a Danish judge.
+Danish authorities require ISPs to comply with blocking requests of unlicensed sites after a formal court injunction from a Danish judge.

-In May 2011, the Danish Gambling Authority (DGA) revised its stance in regard to online foreign operators.
+In May 2011, the Danish Gambling Authority (DGA) revised its stance in regard to a key regulatory provision for online foreign operators.
 The revised clause states, "In special cases, the Danish Gambling Authority may allow part of the licensee’s gambling system to be located in a country that is not covered by a bilateral supervision agreement in accordance with subsection 2 if supervision by the Danish Gambling Authority of this part of the gambling system can be conducted in a satisfactory manner."
-The DGA determined that some companies would not be able to provide their services in Denmark if their gaming systems had to be located in Denmark.
-The EC is currently reviewing complaints filed by the Danish slot machine association and one of the local casinos over proposed tax rates.
-There is currently no target date as to when the market will open up to foreign operators.
+This allows for the DGA to determine that parts of the online gaming service provided by Denmark do not have to be located within Denmark.
+That places Denmark squarely within the norm of European jurisdictions – most of which don’t require online gaming servers to be in country in order to be licensed.

 In January 2013, The Danish Gambling Authority evaluated the performance of the online gaming licenses issued for their initial one-year period.
-Based on the review, they have extended the online gaming licenses to five years effecting five local and twenty foreign gaming operators.
-The Authority also issued nine smaller operators with income-restricted licenses which limits gross gambling revenue to DKK 1m – approximately £100,000.
-The DGA confirmed they requested a number of unlicensed operators to cease operations within Denmark in 2012, blocking sites that did not comply.
+Based on the review, they have extended the online gaming licenses to five years, affecting five local and 20 foreign gaming operators.
+The Authority also issued nine smaller operators with income-restricted licenses which limit gross gambling revenue to 1 million DK – approximately £100,000.

-17 Denmark sites support English. edit your preferences
+19 Denmark sites support English. with United States Dollars. edit your preferences

 Spillemyndigheden (National Gaming Authority of Denmark)